 Streamlining Patient Flow at a Multi-Specialty Hospital

-A large multi-specialty hospital was facing problems of patient flow, especially at peak times.
-The primary issues included delayed bed allocation and inconsistent communication between departments.
-They implemented an advanced IPD Management system that provided real-time bed management and automated patient admission processes.
+A large multi-specialty hospital was facing problems with patient flow especially during peak hours.
+Primary causes were the delayed bed allocation and ineffective interdepartmental communication.
+An advanced IPD management system was implemented, offering real-time bed management and automation of the patient admission process.

 Results:

-• Reduced average patient admission time by 30%.
+• Reduced the average patient admission time by 30%.

-• Improved bed turnover efficiency by 25%, especially during high-demand periods.
+• Bed turnover efficiency improved by 25%, especially under peak demand.

 Enhancing Resource Allocation in a Regional Hospital